cue-lang/cue/doc/tutorial/kubernetes/README.md

 ### Conclusion of Quick 'n Dirty tutorial

 There is still some gain to be made with the other directories.
-At nearly a 1000-line, or 55%, reduction, we leave the rest as an excersize to the reader.
+At nearly a 1000-line, or 55%, reduction, we leave the rest as an exercise to the reader.

 We have shown how CUE can be used to reduce boilerplate, enforce consistencies,